OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 component is defined with English units.
 We have two inputs -- the tire circumference and the vehicle velocity -- that are each used by two components with different units.
-The ``create_passthrough`` function creates an exact copy of the public variable, so we cannot use it here.
+The ``create_passthrough`` function creates an exact copy of the variable, so we cannot use it here.
 Instead, we must connect them manually by declaring variables in our assembly.

 .. testcode:: Code5